Nikhil-Wani/Data-structure-and-algorithm/README.md

 Conquer means sort the two sub-arrays recursively using the merge sort.

 Combine the sub-arrays to form a single final sorted array maintaining the ordering of the array.

+# Quick Sort

+Quick sort is the widely used sorting algorithm that makes n log n comparisons in average case for sorting of an array of n elements.
+This algorithm follows divide and conquer approach.
+The algorithm processes the array in the following way.

+Set the first index of the array to left and loc variable.
+Set the last index of the array to right variable. i.e. left = 0, loc = 0, en d = n - 1, where n is the length of the array.
+Start from the right of the array and scan the complete array from right to beginning comparing each element of the array with the element pointed by loc.

+Ensure that, a[loc] is less than a[right].

+If this is the case, then continue with the comparison until right becomes equal to the loc.
+If a[loc] > a[right], then swap the two values.
+And go to step 3.
+Set, loc = right
+start from element pointed by left and compare each element in its way with the element pointed by the variable loc.
+Ensure that a[loc] > a[left] if this is the case, then continue with the comparison until loc becomes equal to left.
+[loc] < a[right], then swap the two values and go to step 2.
+Set, loc = left.